YutingMou/TSE2018-SDDP/README.md

 This model is implemented in matlab and the SDDP toolbox needs to be used, which is available here: https://github.com/leopoldcambier/FAST

-data: contains data of german power system data, which is collectd from the Internet by Dr. Ignacio Aravena Solís (https://sites.google.com/site/iaravenasolis/home)
+data: contains data of german power system data, which is collectd from the Internet by Dr. Ignacio Aravena Solís (https://sites.google.com/site/iaravenasolis/home).
+Many thanks to dear Ignacio.

 model: models of different policies: SDDP, merit order (MO), perfect foresignt (WS) and look ahead.
 Each of the model is selfcontained, including three files (ProjectXX.m, which is the main file and nldsXX.m and ErrorDisturbance.m)